 AOML SFP Oceanographic Mooring Data Sets:

 Time-series data collected from the AOML SFP moored array are freely available for academic, research, or professional purposes.
 Data are available at the location listed below.
-As additional AOML SFP moored data are processed and quality controlled, they will continue to be added to these sites.
+As additional AOML SFP moored data are processed and quality controlled, they will continue to be added to the project ftp site.

 AOML SFP Real-Time Oceanographic Moorings

-Due to a cessation in funding, the AOML SFP is no longer able to support the program's real-time mooring component, originally organized as the South Florida Regional Observing System (SF-ROS).
+The AOML SFP is no longer funded to support the program's real-time mooring component, originally organized as the South Florida Regional Observing System (SF-ROS).
 Should funding for these efforts be restored, real-time data distribution from the following sites will resume.